BlackSheep-78/speakify/project.md

-- **File Name**: template.project.md
+- **File Name**: project.md
 - **File Version**: 1.0.0

-- **Project Name**: Translation Database System
+- **Project Name**: Speakify

 - **Project Description**:
-    - This project involves developing a translation database system that efficiently stores and manages translations.
-It will integrate with various language sources and tools to enable real-time translation lookups and contextual assistance.
-The project aims to provide a scalable, structured, and queryable translation database for organizations, AI systems, and translators.
+    - Speakify is an interactive language learning platform that allows users to engage with multilingual audio content through structured playlists.
+It enables users to create and manage custom translation-based audio experiences, making language acquisition more immersive and effective.
+Speakify is designed to work across mobile, desktop, and TV screens, ensuring seamless accessibility.

 - **Engagement Protocols**:
     - **Note**: All project file content must adhere to the formatting guidelines below to ensure consistency, clarity, and copy/paste friendliness.